seiszhang/ucerf3-etas-results/2019_09_03-ComCatM7p1_ci38457511_PointSources_NoFaults/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/21 13:06:24 UTC, 24 weeks after the simulation start time.
+Last updated at 2019/12/29 06:54:18 UTC, 176.1 days after the simulation start time.

-Total matching ComCat events found: 2104
+Total matching ComCat events found: 2111

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*